angturil/SongRequestManager/README.md

 # Compiling
 To compile this mod simply clone the repo and update the project references to reference the corresponding assemblies in the `Beat Saber\Beat Saber_Data\Managed` folder, then compile.
 You may need to change the post build event if your Beat Saber directory isn't at the same location as mine.

+# Tips
+This plugin is free.
+If you wish to help us out though, tips to paypal.me/sehria are always appreciated.

 # Download
 [Click here to download the latest SongRequestManager.dll](https://github.com/angturil/SongRequestManager/releases/download/1.3.0/SongRequestManager.dll)